ventz/pgsvr/README.md

 5. /etc/puppet/environments need to be owned by 'puppet' and group by apache (www-data on ubuntu)

 6. Take the 'pgsvr' repo and grab the 'pgsvr' apache config, and enable it as a virtual host.
+You will need Apache's mod 'suexec' (ubuntu: apache2-suexec)

-You will need 2 Perl modules:
+7. Take 'pgsvr' folder (inside the 'app' folder) and drop it in /var/www You will need 2 Perl modules:
 Dancer (ubuntu: libdancer-perl) -> REST framework in Perl Plack (ubuntu: libplack-perl) -> Interface for Perl webapp to interface with Apache/other web servers

-7. Take 'pgsvr' folder (inside the 'app' folder) and drop it in /var/www

 8. Go into the /var/www/pgsvr/bin/app.pl and create yourself an 'user and token' (see line about MD5 part).
 In reality, ANYTHING can be used